akikuno/DAJIN/README.md

 ## Recommended directory tree

-We recommend the following directory tree (described in next section).
+We recommend the following directory tree.

 ```
 ├── DAJIN